-Annual Household Food Sources in the reference year as percentage of minimum energy requirement (2100 kcals pppd
+Annual Household Food Sources in the reference year as percentage of minimum energy requirement (2100 kcals pppd)

 The overall result from the graph above depicted that there is no food shortage in the reference year for all the wealth groups in the zone.
 That is to say households were able to meet their minimum energy requirement per annum in kilocalories; therefore there is no initial survival deficit.
-Regarding the very poor, own crop consumed covers about 41%, payment in kind 8%, staple purchase covers about 31%, non-staple 19%, and gift and remittance is less than 2%.
-This is similar with poor households except that own crop consumed added about 59% of Kcal requirement, then gift and remittance covers about 1%; staple purchase covers about 28%; payment in kind covers about 5% and non-staple 16%.
-In contrast to very poor and poor households, middle and better-off households; own crop consumed added about 86% and 89%, livestock product added about 15% and 21% of Kcals in the reference year as well non-staple consumed contributed significantly to their total kilocalories, which is about 19% and 12% respectively.
+Regarding the very poor, own crop consumed in green colour covers about 49%, payment in kind in blue colour added about 6%, staple purchase covers about 12%, non-staple 32%, and gift and remittance is less than 1% as well livestock product which is also less than 1%, while food aid is not significant in this zone.
+This is similar with poor households except that own crop consumed added about 76% of Kcal requirement, livestock products covers about 4%, while staple and non-staple purchases added about 10% and 14% Kcal.

+In contrast to very poor and poor households, middle and better-off households whose own crop consumed added about 79% and 86%, livestock product added about 10% and 23% of Kcals in the reference year as well non-staple consumed contributed significantly to their total kilocalories, which is about 9% and 7% for middle and better-off households respectively.
+It is noteworthy that the wealthier groups also purchased staple food in the reference year, though the quantity is low but contributed significantly to their total Kcal.
+The middle got about 13% kcal and the better 6%Kcal added to their energy requirement.

-Majority of poorer households in this zone don't usually receive zakat or gift even though they sell little or none of their cereals harvest, they are only able to provide themselves with half or less of the calories they consume in the year, and nearly all the balance they purchase or receive as direct payment for labour.
-Their purchase of staple and non-staple is high, because they do not grow enough food and vegetables.
+Majority of poorer households in this zone don't receive zakat or gift even though it added about 1% of the Kcal requirement for the very poor households, they sell little or none of their cereals harvest, they are only able to provide themselves with half or less of the calories they consume in the year, and nearly all the balance they purchase or receive as direct payment for labour.
+Their purchase of staple and non-staples is high, because they do not grow enough food and vegetables.
 Their diet - virtually totally lacking in milk too - is not varied or well-balanced nutritionally, because they do not own cattle only some small ruminant usually kept as asset.
 This clearly defines the poverty situation being faced by the poorer households in the zone.